-More recently, there have been some dedicated trailers for specific modes.
+We also got some dedicated trailers for specific modes.
 First up, Ultimate Team (or FUT):

 Back in June, our first look at the game came courtesy of a flashy joint teaser with Madden 21, showing off how both will look on next-gen consoles.

-There's even a new celebrations trailer, with the likes of Cry Baby, Selfie and Erling Haaland's "Peace" all being added:
+There's even a new celebrations trailer with the likes of Cry Baby, Selfie and Erling Haaland's "Peace" all being added.